 Action # Action Item Status 10.1 Measure and monitor additional performance measures, such as the number of inspections by type, and average time spent per inspection, time taken to correct non-compliance issues and percentage of compliance rate as a result of inspections.
-In Progress (on schedule) Target completion - Dec.
+Completed Target completion - Dec.
 31, 2022